Canadian Forces Military Police: Fleet and equipment

-CFMP patrol vehicles are painted white with two red stripes and police logo.
-CFMP Reserve and regular field units have trucks painted military green that say "Military Police Militaire" and have a red topper light.
+CFMP patrol vehicles are painted white with two red stripes and with a police logo.
+CFMP Reserve and regular field units have trucks painted olive green that say "Military Police Militaire" and have red or red and blue lights.
 Because of the terrain on certain bases, some units also have bicycles, all-terrain vehicles (ATV), snowmobiles and watercraft.

+Aiming to be more readily identifiable, in 2022 the CFPM patrol vehicles underwent a redesign.
+The modernized design moved away from using a military crest as the only identifier on patrol vehicles.
+In keeping with Military Police traditions, the new look maintained the red colour with black and white tones, and included bilingual messaging which is visible day or night.
+Upon introduction, the new design won second place in the 2023 Annual Best Dressed Police Vehicle Award from Blue Line, the only program of its kind in Canada.